 What is Smart Farming?

 First of all, we have to know about smart farming.
-Smart farming is farming which involves higher and advanced productivity with existing farming practices.
+Smart farming is the best farming techniques that involve higher and advanced productivity with existing farming practices.
 It used to enhance production efficiency and the quality of farming products.
-With all this, smart farming increases farmer’s quality of living by minimising heavy and monotonous work.
+With all this, smart farming techniques increase farmer’s quality of living by minimising heavy and monotonous work.

 Support from Central Government in Smart Farming

 The central government of India plays an active role in developing the agri-tech sector.
 They always come up with new bills to empower Indian farmers.
 The Indian government supports smart farming because they want to reduce their effort and enhance their productivity.
 At present, they are working to double the farmers’ income by 2022.
 They want to increase farmers’ income with minimum efforts by smart farming ideas.
 For this, the NITI Aayog collaborates with the companies that include IBM for technology-driven solutions.
 For these farmers get real time advice and are financed to increase crop productivity.